tsbertalan/yijunli/_posts/2023-04-01-MARC_bronchiolitis.md

 <!--more-->
 Conducted data quality control and data analysis for and epigenome-wide association study to identify DNA methylation signatures related to infant bronchiolitis severity.

+In this study, we identified 33 differentially methylated CpG sites in infant blood that are associated with bronchiolitis severity in 625 infants hospitalized for bronchiolitis.
+These CpG sites were enriched in relevant tissues (e.g., lung), cells (e.g., small airway epithelium cells), and biological pathways (e.g., IL-1 signaling).
+We conducted Mendelian randomization analysis using cis-meQTLs as genetic instruments, and found that DNA methylation at 4 CpG sites associated with bronchiolitis severity likely had causal effects on later asthma and/or lung function.

 <img src="../assets/Figure2-bronchiolitis_MARC.jpg" alt="drawing" width="100%"/>

 This work has been published recently.